-Version Changes 2.4.1 Added support for the #SPACE ([num]) syntax
+Version Changes 5.1 Added support for arithmetic expressions and skool macros in the num parameter 2.4.1 Added support for the #SPACE([num]) syntax

 #TABLE

 The #TABLE macro marks the beginning of a table; TABLE# is used to mark the end.
 Between these markers, the rows of the table are defined.